whisthq/whist/ecs-host-setup/README.md

 cd ~/fractal/protocol/
 ./build_server_protocol.sh

-# build the Fractal base container image
+# build the Fractal base image
-cd ~/fractal/container-images
+cd ~/fractal/mandelbox-images
-./build_container_image.sh base
+./build_mandelbox_image.sh base

 # build the Fractal ECS host service
 cd ~/fractal/ecs-host-service
 make run # keep this open in a separate terminal

-# run the Fractal base container image
+# run the Fractal base image
-cd ~/fractal/container-images
+cd ~/fractal/mandelbox-images
-./run_local_container_image.sh base
+./run_local_mandelbox_image.sh base
 ```

 - If `./setup_ubuntu20_host.sh` fails with the error `Unable to locate credentials`, run `aws configure` and then rerun the script.
 Enter your AWS credentials for the access key and secret key; for the region, use **us-east-1**.

-If you are on a high-DPI screen, you can optionally append the above code block with `--dpi=250` (or any other value) to override the default DPI value of 96 for the container.
+If you are on a high-DPI screen, you can optionally append the above code block with `--dpi=250` (or any other value) to override the default DPI value of 96 for the mandelbox.

 - Start a Fractal protocol client to connect to the Fractal protocol server running on your instance by following the instructions in [`protocol/client/README.md`](https://github.com/fractal/fractal/blob/dev/protocol/client/README.md).
 If a window pops up that streams the Fractal base application, which is currently **xterm**, then you are all set!